R&D Project

 Milestone by year 2030

-Based on mathematical studies, we will develop methodology of network treatment to detect early warning signals of the diseases in the pre-disease states before they will really occur and to cure the imminent diseases before the onsets.
+Based on mathematical studies, we will develop methodology of network medicine to detect early warning signals of the diseases in the pre-disease states before they will really occur and to cure the imminent diseases before the onsets by network control.

 Milestone by year 2025